K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 This document describes how to use configuration management user.

 ### <div id='3'/> 1.2.
 Range
-This document is written on how to use the Configuration Management User Portal based on Windows environment.
+This document is written on how to use the Configuration Management User Portal based on the Windows environment.

 # <div id='4'/> 2.
 PaaS-TA User Portal Service